NieneB/InternshipReport/index.md

 # Conclusion
 Every geo-visualization needs to be looked at individually and specific for that type.
 A type of story must be selected to tell.
-Not the best way to visualize the correlation which the field-names have to their surrounding.
+Not the best way to visualize the correlation which the field-names have to their surroundings.